nghttp2/nghttp2/doc/nghttpx.1.rst

 .. option:: --cacert=<PATH>

-    Set path to trusted CA  certificate file used in backend TLS connections.
+    Set path to trusted CA  certificate file.
+It is used in backend  TLS connections  to verify  peer's certificate.
+    It is also used to  verify OCSP response from the script set by :option:`--fetch-ocsp-response-file`\.
 The  file must be in PEM format.
 It can contain multiple  certificates.
 If the  linked OpenSSL  is configured  to load  system wide certificates, they  are loaded at startup  regardless of this option.

 .. option:: --private-key-passwd-file=<PATH>